 4. Drink Plenty of Green Tea

-While scientists are not sure of the exact means that green tea enhances fat loss — there seem to be multiple — you can reap these beneficial effects by drinking three to five 8-ounce cups each day.
-This is easily achieved by simply having a cup of green tea with each of your meals.
+While scientists are not sure of the exact means that green tea enhances fat loss — there seem to be multiple — you can reap these beneficial effects by drinking three to five 8-ounce cups each day: One cup with each meal, and you are good to go!

 5. Move More

-Certified trainer Keith Scott, owner of Impact Training & Fitness in West Berlin, New Jersey, urges his clients to engage in simple tasks to get themselves moving.
+Inactivity and loss of muscle mass can accelerate the aging process — but according to certified trainer and owner of Impact Training & Fitness in West Berlin, New Jersey, Keith Scott, urges his clients to engage in simple tasks to get themselves moving.

 "Going for a walk the first thing in the morning is an excellent way to increase general movement," he says.
 "In the spring and summer, I encourage clients to work on their yards by cleaning up, gardening or weeding.
 Activities like yard work encourage multiple movements that are simple yet great ways to move.
 Squatting, walking, bending, lifting [and so forth] are just some of the movements that are done in a few hours' worth of yard work."